robmsylvester/sheepy/README.md

 3. If you run into memory errors, try dropping the batch size or using a 128-output vector model instead of a 768-output model.

+4. Check CUDA and Nvidia driver compatibility with respect to not only your own system but also pytorch.
+If you are developing on a newer version of CUDA, you probably need a pytorch nightly build, and you may need to explicitly install that version in your virtual environment